 - Download Congressman Yarmuth's official photo

 U.S. Representative John Yarmuth represents Kentucky’s 3rd Congressional District in the U.S. House of Representatives.
-In his fourth term, Congressman Yarmuth was appointed to the Committee on Budget and the Committee on Education and the Workforce.
+In his fourth term, Congressman Yarmuth was appointed to the Committee on Energy and Commerce and the Committee on Budget.
 He served as President of the Freshman Class, as Senior Whip, and was named Legislator of the Year by the Kentucky Reading Association; "Outstanding New Member of Congress" by the Committee for Education Funding, which is the largest nonpartisan education organization in the nation; and "Best of Congress" by Working Mother Magazine and Corporate Voices for Working Families during each term in Congress.

 Though best known for his work in the media, Yarmuth’s diverse career prior to entering the political arena gave him a solid background in policy, business, higher education, and health care.